finos/perspective/docs/md/usage.md

--   If you are only interested in using Perspective as a simple, browser-based data visualization widget, you probably only need the `@jpmorganchase/perspective-viewer` module and optionally its plugins `@jpmorganchase/perspective-viewer-hypergrid` and `@jpmorganchase/perspective-viewer-highcharts`.
+-   If you are only interested in using Perspective as a simple, browser-based data visualization widget, you probably only need the `@jpmorganchase/perspective-viewer` module and optionally its plugins `@jpmorganchase/perspective-viewer-hypergrid` for data grids, and `@jpmorganchase/perspective-viewer-d3fc` or `@jpmorganchase/perspective-viewer-highcharts` for charting.
 The core data engine `@jpmorganchase/perspective` is a depedency of these packages and does not need to be imported on its own for basic usage.
 Details for these can be found [here](#perspective-viewer-web-component).

 -   If you are only interested in the high-performance streaming data engine (the WebAssembly part), or your project is purely Node.js based, you need only